krsma33/dotfiles/README.md

   - **Run with the highest privileges** should be checked
 - Triggers tab
   - Trigger should be **At log on**
+  - Delay Task For should be **30 seconds**
 - Actions tab
   - Program/script should be set to **wsl**
-  - Add arguments should be set to **-d archlinux -u root systemctl start sshd**
+  - Add arguments should be set to **-d archlinux -- dbus-launch true**
 - Conditions tab
   - Power settings should be unchecked

+In Windows %UserProfile% dir you may need to configure .wslconfig with following

+    [wsl2]
+    vmIdleTimeout=86400000

 ## Linux Arch/Manjaro